 Our staff is committed to excellence and maintaining credentialing and professionalism that assures safe, quality care for your son.

-- All Staff are Nonviolent Crisis Prevention Institute Certified
+- All staff members are Nonviolent Crisis Prevention Institute Certified

-- All Staff are CPR and First Aid Certified
+- All staff members are CPR and First Aid Certified

 - A Certified Alcohol and Drug Counselor and multiple Registered Associate Alcohol and Drug Counselors on staff.

 - Partnerships with several local psychologists specializing in sex therapy and adolescent sex offender counseling.

 - Five staff members hold Bachelor’s degrees in the fields of Wildlife Biology, Broadcasting, Music, Psychology, and Theology.

 - Three staff members hold Master’s degrees in the fields of Counseling, Business, and Criminal Justice.